 It ensures fidelity in our seminaries, in our missionaries and planters.

 The Cooperative Program extends the gospel beyond your church.
 It reminds individual churches that we are actually better together.
 Individual churches forget that.
 We get competitive because we’re Baptists.
 We like the numbers.
-And one church likes to compete against another, and the Cooperative Program helps us remember this is about the Kingdom of God, and we actually are in it together.
+And one church likes to compete against another, and the Cooperative Program helps us remember this is about the kingdom of God, and we actually are in it together.

 It keeps our focus on a world that is lost and needs the gospel.